Niger: Military

-The Niger Armed Forces (Forces armées nigériennes) are the military and paramilitary forces of Niger, under the president as supreme commander.
+The Niger Armed Forces (Forces armées nigériennes) are the military and paramilitary forces under the president as supreme commander.
 They consist of the Niger Army (Armée de Terre), the Niger Air Force (Armée de l'Air) and the auxiliary paramilitary forces, such as the National Gendarmerie (Gendarmerie nationale) and the National Guard (Garde nationale).
 Both paramilitary forces are trained in military fashion and have some military responsibilities in wartime.
-In peace time their duties are mostly policing duties.
+In peace time their duties are mostly policing.

 The armed forces are composed of approximately 12,900 personnel, including 3,700 gendarmes, 3,200 national guards, 300 air force personnel, and 6,000 army personnel.
-The armed forces of Niger have been involved in several military coups over the years with the most recent in 2023.
-Niger's armed forces have a long history of military cooperation with France and the United States.
+The armed forces have been involved in several military coups over the years with the most recent in 2023.
+The armed forces have a long history of military cooperation with France and the United States.
 From 2013, Niamey was home to a U.S. drone base.
-On 16 March 2024, Niger's government announced that it was breaking off "with immediate effect" its military cooperation agreement with the United States.
+In 2024, Niger broke its military cooperation agreement with the United States.

 Judicial system

 The current Judiciary of Niger was established with the creation of the Fourth Republic in 1999.
-The constitution of December 1992 was revised by national referendum on 12 May 1996 and, again, by referendum, revised to the current version on 18 July 1999.
-It is based on the Code Napoleon "Inquisitorial system", established in Niger during French colonial rule and the 1960 Constitution of Niger.
+It is based on the Code Napoleon "Inquisitorial system", established during French colonial rule and the 1960 constitution.
 The Court of Appeals reviews questions of fact and law, while the Supreme Court reviews application of the law and constitutional questions.
-The High Court of Justice (HCJ) deals with cases involving senior government officials.
+The High Court of Justice deals with cases involving senior government officials.
 The justice system also includes civil criminal courts, customary courts, traditional mediation, and a military court.
 The military court provides the same rights as civil criminal courts; however, customary courts do not.
 The military court cannot try civilians.